 - 1. Navigate to Configure > Subsystems > Logging. - 2.
 In the Log Directory field, enter the path to the directory in which you want to store event log files.
-This can be an absolute path or a path relative to the directory in which Content Gateway is installed.
-The default directory is logs, located in the Content Gateway installation directory.
+The default directory is /opt/WCG/logs, a subdirectory of the Content Gateway installation directory.

-The directory you specify must already exist.
+The log directory you specify must already exist and must be /opt/WCG/logs or a subdirectory of it.